xixogo5105/uiptv/GUIDE.md

 - **Channel Filter**: Enter specific channel names to exclude them from your list.
 - **Pause Filtering**: Toggle this option to temporarily show all hidden content without deleting your filter lists.
 - **Web Server Impact**: Note that these filters also apply to the content served via the web server.
 If you filter out a category here, it will not be visible on your remote devices.
+- **Parental Lock Password**: You can set, change, relock, or disable a parental lock password.
+When enabled, protected filter keywords remain hidden until unlocked, and Stalker censored content can prompt for the password before opening.

 ### Appearance & Styling
 Make UIPTV look the way you want: